正常

 In a Nutshell

-A fixed-size array that does not decay to a pointer.
-It delivers the performance of a C-style array while supporting standard container interfaces like size(), iterators, and assignment.
+A fixed-size array that does not decay into a pointer.
+It offers the performance of a C-style array while supporting standard container interfaces such as size(), iterators, and assignment.

 Header